Wildflower Pilgrimage 2026

 7:30 am and 8:15 am – HOT BREAKFAST AT THE APPALACHIAN FOREST MUSEUM.

 Because parking & seating are limited, you will be assigned a breakfast service time after you register.
 Please attend at your assigned serving time.
-Menu for breakfast: Beer pancakes with butter & syrup, turkey sausage, and fruit cups of bananas, apples, dates and walnuts drenched in orange juice.
+Menu for breakfast: Beer pancakes with butter & syrup, turkey sausage, along with fruit cups of bananas, apples, dates, and walnuts drenched in orange juice.

 AFTER BREAKFAST – SUNDAY FIELD TRIPS TO SOUTHERN OHIO’S MOST SPLENDID FLORAL SHOWCASES

 Hikes last until mid-afternoon.
 Be sure to check out of your respective lodges before departing on your hikes.
-Drive safely home, or linger to hike on your own.
+Drive home safely, or linger to hike on your own.
 The Sanctuary trails are open until sunset.
 We are happy to provide you with a trail map.